-- Bittersweet Ending: Two of the Multiple Endings fall into this category, as does one of the unused endings, since Evelyn is defeated, but at the cost of one or more characters' lives.
+- Bittersweet Ending: All of the Multiple Endings fall into this category, as does one of the unused endings, since Evelyn is defeated, but at the cost of one or more characters' lives.

 - "Sacrifice": If you choose "I'll make it up to you," Geladura returns to her true Fairy Queen form, and Maddie and Abigail are given normal, living human bodies, but Morgan sacrifices herself to kill Evelyn, resulting in Tara being completely emotionally devastated and depressed on the train ride home.
 She's also jealous of Maddie and Abigail's happiness, and hates herself for feeling this way.
 Maddie blames herself for this due to hesitating to kill Evelyn earlier, and thinks Tara hates her now, but Abigail assures her that she doesn't.
 As a result, there ends up being another rift between Tara and Madison, but Madison holds out hope that their relationship will mend in time.